watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_0D.rst

     :width: 600
     :align: center

     Figure 1.
-Schematic representation of an electrodialysis cell pair as a model unit
+Schematic representation of an electrodialysis cell pair

 One cell pair in an electrodialysis stack can thus be treated as a modeling unit that can multiply to